 Onlays are a tooth restoration option that is usually suggested when the decay or damage in a tooth is too large for a traditional filling, but small enough not to require a full crown.
 Onlays are fabricated in our dental lab and are also called “indirect fillings” or “partial crowns.”
 An onlay is made of composite resin or porcelain and is shaped to restore the damaged or missing part of the tooth.
 It is bonded to the tooth and restores the tooth’s natural shape and function.

 In both crown placement and onlay procedures, the tooth is first prepared—old restorations are removed and any remaining decay is cleaned out.
 Usually, temporary crowns or onlays are placed as the permanent restorations are being fabricated.
 A second visit happens several weeks later during which the final restoration is placed and the bite is fine-tuned.

 In many cases, we are now able to design and fabricate crowns and onlays right here in our own Brentwood cosmetic dental office with innovative CEREC technology.
 That means that for many patients, a new crown or onlay can be fitted, created, and placed in one visit!
 Ask Dr. Wells and Dr. Weese if you are a candidate for CEREC one-day crowns and onlays.

 We hope this has answered some of your questions about crowns and onlays, some of the most common tools we use in performing extreme makeovers and creating beautiful smiles for our Brentwood and Nashville patients.
-If you have questions or would like to discuss your smile and dental goals, contact Nashville Center for Aesthetic Dentistry today!
+If you have questions or would like to discuss your smile and dental goals, contact Nashville Aesthetic Dentistry – Dennis J. Wells, DDS today!